The Fertile Crescent

 Some of the best farmland of the Fertile Crescent is on a narrow strip of land between the Tigris and the Euphrates Rivers.
 The two rivers travel in the same direction for thousands of miles before they combine to drain into the Persian Gulf.
 The Greeks called this area Mesopotamia, which means “between the rivers.”
 Very little rain falls in Mesopotamia, but water and nutrients from the river soak into the land, creating an environment filled with plants and the animals that feed on the vegetation.

 Many different civilizations flourished in this small region.
 The Sumerians slowly developed one of the first civilizations in the southeastern region of Mesopotamia as long as 7,500 years ago.
 The Sumerian civilization lasted more than three thousand years, but in time the Sumerians lost their influence.
 The Babylonians formed a centralized government under King Hammurabi from about 1770BCE to about 1595BCE.
 Various other cultures dominated part or all of the Fertile Crescent including Amorites, the Kassites, (c.
 1531-1155BCE) the Hittites (c.
 1370 – 1205BCE) and the Assyrians (c.890-600BCE).
-The land known as Mesopotamia was later controlled by the Persians of modern day Iran, the Greeks under Alexander the Great, the Romans, and the Ottoman Turks.
+Mesopotamia was later controlled by the Persians of modern day Iran, the Greeks under Alexander the Great, the Romans, and the Ottoman Turks.
 The land between the Tigris and Euphrates has been part of the modern nation of Iraq since 1932.

 The Tigris and the Euphrates are natural boundaries.
 This is because the boundaries were formed by nature instead of being drawn by people.
 Examples of natural boundaries include rivers, mountain ranges or deserts.